-Table 3.1 presents the vessels participating in the survey in 2013 - 2014 and IMR trawl station series numbers.
+Table 3.1 presents the vessels participating in the survey in 2015 and IMR trawl station series numbers.
 Catch data and biological samples from the Russian vessels were converted to the IMR SPD-format.
 The acoustic data from the Russian vessels was reported to IMR as allocated values by species at 5 nm intervals, split on a bottom layer (<10m from bottom) and a pelagic layer (>10m above bottom).

 Table 3.1.
-Norwegian and Russian vessel participation by time period and Norwegian trawl station series numbers by vessel for the winter surveys 2013-2014.
+Norwegian and Russian vessel participation by time period and Norwegian trawl station series numbers by vessel for the winter survey in 2015.

-Year

-20)13 2014

-Vessel Period Series no. Period Series no.
+Period Series no.

-Johan Hjort 01.02-14.03 70001-70187 31.01-11.03 70001-70196
+Johan Hjort 28.01-12.03 70001-70221

-Helmer Hanssen 22.01-02.03 70301-70490
+Helmer Hanssen 21.01-15.02 70301-70431

-Fridtjof Nansen 30.01-17.02 00001-00113
+Fridtjof Nansen 03.02-02.03 70501-70538

-Vilnyus 08.02-02.03 00001-00128

 Table 3.2 presents the number of swept area trawl stations, other bottom trawl stations and pelagic trawl stations taken in the different main areas.
 For the calculation of swept area indices, only the successful pre-defined bottom trawl stations within the strata system were used.
-The number of stations in the new strata 24-26 are also given.
+The number of stations in the new strata 24-26 is also given.
 Table 3.3 gives an account of the sampled length- and age material from bottom hauls and pelagic hauls.
-Figure 3.1 shows survey tracks and trawl stations for each survey in 2013-2014.
+Figure 3.1 shows survey tracks and trawl stations in 2015.
+Due to bad weather and limited vessel time the coverage was somewhat skewed in several strata, as illustrated in the distribution maps (e.g Fig 5.1).

 Figure 3.1.
-Survey tracks and all trawl stations in the winter survey 2013-2014.
+Survey tracks and all trawl stations in the winter survey 2015.
 Data source for the monthly ice cover: ftp://sidads.colorado.edu/DATASETS/NOAA/G02135/shapefiles/